 Wesley College faculty and students attended the 9th Annual NASA Delaware Space Grant Symposium March 20 at the University of Delaware in Newark.
 The event included an informal luncheon and presentations of research results from students who have been supported by NASA Delaware Space Grant the past year.
 The three Wesley students that attended the event are Cannon Scholars, which is a Wesley program supported by the National Science Foundation (NSF) to provide scholarships in science,...[more]

-Wesley College celebrated Founders Day on March 19 at the Schwartz Center for the Arts in Dover.
-The event is an annual tradition for the College that acknowledges students, celebrating their accomplishments with scholarships and awards.
-Dr. Michael Nielsen, a professor of media arts at Wesley, was featured as a guest speaker.
-A member of the Wesley faculty since 1989, Nielsen is retiring at the end of the spring 2014 semester.
+Wesley College celebrated Founders Day on March 18 at the Schwartz Center for the Arts in Dover.
+The event is an annual tradition for the College that celebrates the beginnings of Wesley College (142 years ago) and recognizes donors and students’ accomplishments with scholarships and awards.

 Adele Foltz, Wesley College controller, was the program emcee, offering welcoming and closing statements to those in attendance.
 Wesley alum, Matthew T. Sellitto ’67, served as a guest speaker at the...[more]

 After leading Wesley College's softball team to a 7-1 record last week, Steph Caracozza has been named the Eastern College Athletic Conference Division III South Player of the Week, it was announced by the league office on Tuesday afternoon.
 This is the first time in at least ten years that a Wolverines softball player has been named the ECAC Player of the Week.
 A junior outfielder from Melbourne Beach, Fla., Caracozza hit .607 with a team-high 15 runs scored in Wesley's eight games last week....